-- Allowing students to write answers on alternate lines - Providing answer sheets with wider spaced lines / larger grids - ♦ Allowing students to circle multiple-choice answers or fill in the answers directly on question papers - ♦ For primary schools: allow students to present the answers in other ways, e.g. when doing sentence scramble, students can use numbers to show the sequence of words instead of copying the whole sentence
+- Allowing students to write answers on alternate lines - Providing answer sheets with wider spaced lines / larger grids - Allowing students to circle multiple-choice answers or fill in the answers directly on question papers instead of using answer sheets - For primary schools: allow students to present the answers in other ways, e.g. when doing sentence scramble, students can use numbers to show the sequence of words instead of copying the whole sentence

-♦ Schools should note that modifications in response format may not be applicable to public examination.
-For acceptable forms of modifications in response format in public examination, please refer to the relevant information of HKEAA.

-3 Modification in presentation format
+Schools should note that modifications in response format may not be applicable to public examination.
+For modifications in response format that can be arranged in public examinations, please refer to the relevant information of HKEAA.
+3 Modification in presentation format of question papers

-- Enlarged question papers - Question papers with enlarged print on a normal-sized paper - Question papers with one-side printing - Allowing students to undo the binding of question papers - Question papers printed on papers of specific colour (such as ivory) for easy reading. - Allowing students to use the Braille version / soft copy of question papers
+- Enlarged question papers - Question papers with enlarged print on a normal-sized paper - Question papers with one-side printing - Allowing students to undo the binding of question papers - Question printed on papers of other colours (such as ivory) for easy reading. - Allowing students to use the Braille version / soft copy of question papers

 - If schools use enlarged question papers / Braille question papers / soft copy of question papers, there is a need to provide students and invigilators with a copy of the normal question papers used by other students for reference.
 This is of particular importance if there are questions involving measurement of shapes in the papers. - If schools use enlarged question papers / Braille question papers, the students should be provided with a larger desk. - Using a normal-sized question paper with enlarged print may be a more convenient arrangement for students as they do not need to use a larger desk.
 However, schools should note whether the use of large font / Braille question papers has affected the layout of the question papers.
-For example, the passage and questions of "Reading Comprehension" should be placed on the same page, or parallel to each other on two separate pages; another example would be printing the test instructions and the relevant parts of the questions on the same page so that it is easy for students to answer.
-Another example is to put the instructions and examples on the same page of the questions for that part. - Schools should note that the above arrangements may vary from the special arrangements in public examinations.
+For example, if the reading comprehension passage and its corresponding questions cannot be printed on the same page due to enlarged font size, it is advisable to print them on two adjacent pages instead of both sides of a same page; another example would be printing the test instructions, the relevant parts of the questions and examples on the same page so that it is easy for students to answer. - Schools should note that the above arrangements may vary from the special arrangements in public examinations.
 For the special format of question papers that can be arranged in public examinations, please refer to the related information of the HKEAA.